DC 9900Dental & Oral Conditions38 CFR § 4.150Last verified: APR 22, 2026

 The VA rates Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of under Diagnostic Code (DC) 9900, governed by 38 CFR 38 CFR § 4.150.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of qualify for TDIU?

-What evidence do I need to establish service connection for Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of?
+What evidence supports a higher rating for Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of?

-What is the C&P exam like for Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of?
+What happens at the C&P exam for Maxilla or mandible, chronic osteomyelitis, osteonecrosis or osteoradionecrosis of?

 Get a Personalized Rating Analysis